 Find Funding, Free Help & Resources - Everything Is Free.

-Gift Aid, can be claimed by charities on donations from eligible donors; essentially UK tax payers.
+You can claim Gift Aid on donations from eligible donors; essentially UK tax payers.
 HMRC adds an additional 25p for every £1 they donate.

 And there's more.